 In today's information society, it is essential to have access to information that assists us in doing our daily jobs effectively.
-When society is driven by complex information technology, good documented system information is especially essential.
+When society is driven by complex information technology, well-documented system information is especially essential.

 We have all encountered a time when such information is lacking.
 We get extremely frustrated when we can't find the information we need in a hurry or there is no help at all or the instructions that are available is incomplete.
 As a result, poorly-written technical documentation will become costly.

 In contrast, good technical documentation has many tangible benefits.
-Clear documented instruction can prevent errors and make business processes more reliable for the user.
+Clear documented instruction can prevent errors and make business processes more reliable and efficient for the user.

 The benefits included are: